-If you don’t understand your current system and where the breakdown is happening how can you expect to solve the problem?
+If you don’t understand your current system and where the breakdown is happening, how can you expect to solve the problem?

 Now, once you’ve located the breakdown and patched it up what do you do?
 Probably go back to work or to put out another “fire” that needs your attention.

-That’s normal but it also ensures that you’re going to go through this entire song and dance again whether in a month or year, it’ll come up again.
+That’s normal but it also ensures that you’re going to go through this entire song and dance again.
+Whether in a month or year, it’ll come up again.

 Instead you need to document the baseline process.
-This can be as simple as a word doc or you can put it in your project management system (I love backpack for these Standard Operating Procedures).
+This can be as simple as a word doc or you can put it in your project management system (I love Backpack for these Standard Operating Procedures).

 Then, the next time you find something has broken down you have a frame of reference.

-1) Client join membership program
+1) Client joins membership program

 2) Client gets welcome email with instructions for forum sign up